 Fans do buy music, merchandise, CDs and Vinyl.
 I do.
 I know people that do.
 The “Listeners” don’t care particularly about music and don’t buy it either, but pay for the convenience of Spotify without advertisements.

 For a musicians to sell music, they need to have “fans” though.
 Many musicians now have YouTube Channels and spend much time making video content, rather than original music, to build their fan base.
-I think this is like the X Factor Singing Contests, where views end up focusing on getting behind their personal stories and personality, rather than the actual music.
+I think this is like the X Factor Singing Contests, where viewers end up focusing on getting behind their personal stories and personality, rather than the actual music.
 Secondary things.
+Rick Beato says that is the way it is now, which maybe so, but I think they aren’t being musicians any more, but YouTube entertainers.
+They will get more views of a video unboxing a guitar than they will of one on any of their music!

 I haven’t gone the Spotify route, and only have my material on YouTube and Bandcamp.
 I don’t see a bigger “possible” audience as something worth paying for.
 I made an ebook years ago and put it on Amazon, “the biggest possible market”, and have seen that by itself doesn’t help sell a very niche book.
 What I do is “niche” and not “mass market” at all.